Mind the Style Gap: Meta-Evaluation of Style and Attribute Transfer Metrics: Annotation Guide and Process

 We recruit annotators through the crowd-sourced platform prolific.com.
-We use workers whom we have experienced delivering high-quality in a previous annotation study.
-In total, we use five different workers, all from the UK.
+We use workers who we have experienced delivering high-quality in a previous annotation study.
+In total, we use five different workers, all from the UK and holding a BA in Arts.
 The workers are paid a fixed amount per task, which Prolific considers a 'great' hourly pay.
 Considering the completion times, the average hourly pay to the workers was $16.2$ GPB.

 One of our subtasks involves detoxifying toxic content; we warn the workers of potentially disturbing content before they select the task.

 Full annotation guidelines are below, and a screenshot of the annotation interface with a sample is in Figure~\ref{fig:screenl}.
 We use Google Forms as our annotation tool.